 - 1. Upstream pilot system ball valve closed.
 Open as required. - 2.
 Strainer clogged.
 Clean as required. - 3.
-Pressure-reducing pilot adjusted too far clockwise.
+Pressure reducing pilot adjusted too far clockwise.
 See Adjustment instructions. - 4.
-Diaphragm of pressure-reducing pilot ruptured.
+Diaphragm of pressure reducing pilot ruptured.
 This will be evidenced by a discharge of fluid from the vent port in the pilot bonnet.
 Disassemble pilot and replace diaphragm. - 5.
+Inlet side check valve stuck closed.
+Repair or replace as necessary. - 6.
 Close downstream pilot system ball valve. - a.
 If main valve closes, proceed to Step 6. - b.
-If main valve remains open, proceed to Step 7. - 6.
-Pressure-reducing pilot stem binding or seat badly deteriorated.
+If main valve remains open, proceed to Step 7. - 7.
+Pressure reducing pilot stem binding or seat badly deteriorated.
 Disassemble pilot and determine cause.
-See 1340 section of this manual. - 7.
-Close both pilot system ball valves, and loosen a pipe plug in the main valve bonnet.
+See 1340 section of this manual. - 8.
+Close ball valve in check line between downstream side and bonnet.
+If main valve then closes, the check valve is leaking.
+Repair or replace as necessary. - 9.
+Close all three pilot system ball valves, and loosen a pipe plug in the main valve bonnet.
 A continuous discharge of fluid from the loosened plug indicates that the main valve diaphragm is ruptured.
 See Basic Valve section of this manual.
+SEE NOTE BELOW model 127-4 page 4

-SEE NOTE BELOW. - Main valve stem binding or object in valve.
+10. Main valve stem binding or object in valve.

 Disassemble valve and determine cause.
+See

-See Basic Valve section of this manual.
+Basic Valve section of this manual.

 NOTE: Certain valves, predominantly those in fuel service, are assembled "fail closed."
 In this case, a ruptured diaphragm would keep the valve from opening, rather than keep it from closing.
-To determine which type you have, examine the bridge mark cast into the side of the main valve model 127-3 4 body.
+To determine which type you have, examine the bridge mark cast into the side of the main valve body.
 If the bridge mark slants downward on the upstream end, the valve is "fail closed."
 If the bridge mark slants upward on the upstream end, the valve is "fail open."

-- C. MAIN VALVE OPEN AND CLOSES, BUT DOES NOT CONTROL PRES-SURE: - If pressure remains too high despite adjustment of the pressure-reducing pilot, refer to MAIN VALVE FAILS TO CLOSE, above. - If pressure remains too low despite adjustment of the pressure-reducing pilot, refer to MAIN VALVE FAILS TO OPEN, above. - 3.
+- C. MAIN VALVE OPEN AND CLOSES, BUT DOES NOT CONTROL DOWNSTREAM PRESSURE: - 1.
+If pressure remains too high despite adjustment of the pressure reducing pilot, refer to MAIN VALVE FAILS TO CLOSE, above. - 2.
+If pressure remains too low despite adjustment of the pressure reducing pilot, refer to MAIN VALVE FAILS TO OPEN, above. - 3.
 If pressure oscillates, you may likely be in a period of very low demand.
 Frequently this problem will disappear as demand increases.

 In the meantime, further closing of the flow control valve may help damp out the oscillations.
 In an extreme case, try adjusting the pressure slightly higher.